SanskritVoyager/sanskrit-voyager-documentation/docs/process-sanskrit.md

 The library has two main use cases:

-1. **Dictionary search:** multi dictionary lookup with grammatical annotation for words exactly as they are written in texts: in **any transliteration format, inflected, compounded and with sandhi**. x
+1. **Dictionary search:** multi dictionary lookup with grammatical annotation for words exactly as they are written in texts: in **any transliteration format, inflected, compounded and with sandhi**.
 2. **Automatic Text Annotation:** generate automatically version of Sanskrit texts without sandhi and with split compounds, with grammatical annotations and dictionary entries for each word.

 The architecture of the library is based on a cascading approach to Sanskrit text analysis, as described in our NAACL 2025 paper: [*`Accessible Sanskrit: A Cascading System for Text Analysis and Dictionary Access.`*](https://aclanthology.org/2025.alp-1.5/)